There’s nothing like the light, crispy crunch of a perfect tempura batter, plus some awesome, garlicky vegetable soba noodles! Japan or bust!

 2. Combine the remaining sesame oil, the rice vinegar sugar and the water in a measuring cup or small bowl.
 Set aside.

 3. In a large non-stick skillet heat 1 tablespoon vegetable oil over moderately high heat. then add carrots and bell peppers.
 Saute until tender and slightly caramelized.
 Remove to a separate bowl.
-Add another tablespoon of oil to the skillet, if needed, and add ginger, garlic and scallions.
+Now add the tablespoon of sesame oil to the skillet, and add ginger, garlic and scallions.
 Saute for 3 minutes, then add all the spinach at once, stirring and tossing until spinach is wilted.

 4, Add the carrots and bell peppers back to the pan and let cook 1 more minute.
 Scrape the vegetable mixture over the noodles and toss well.